Redefining Radial Closure

 Get in touch

-SĀPH (Suction Activated Patent Hemostasis) represents a non-compressive, suction-based approach to radial closure that works with blood flow, not against it.
+SĀPH (Suction Activated Patent Hemostasis) represents a non-circumferential compression, suction-based approach to radial closure that works with blood flow — not against it.

 How it works